SDenisko/DevOps_online_Chernigiv_2021Q4/task2.2/readme.md

-I created AWS Free tier account before Epam courses, so this part of task 2.2 was without issues.
+"https://github.com/Rolika4/DevOps_online_Avdiivka_2021Q4/blob/master/m2/task2.2/Scrennshots/4%2C0.jpg"https://github.com/Rolika4/DevOps_online_Avdiivka_2021Q4/blob/master/m2/task2.2/Scrennshots/4%2C0.jpgI created AWS Free tier account before Epam courses, so this part of task 2.2 was without issues.
 AWS hand-on tutorial and AWS Well Architecte Labs makes home studie more effective, to my position.
 Let's start with Amazon Lightsail.
 For this sign in to account, AWS Management Console and in drop down menu "All Services" choose  "Lightsail".
 At opened page choose Instances and press "Creare instance".
 There are some parameters: